 Wear comfortable fitting (never too tight) waterproof boots.

-Instead soak them in Warm water at a constant temperature gradually allowing the feet regain their normal temperature.
+Instead, soak them in warm water at a constant temperature gradually allowing the feet to regain their normal temperature.

 Be careful to not let the water get hot.